DGTV11/LLM_Agent/README.md

 - The system instructions have been lifted from [here](https://github.com/cpacker/MemGPT/tree/c6325feef6d9d2154c0445e317bcc06a7eb27665/memgpt/prompts) with few edits
 - The schema generator has been lifted from [here](https://github.com/cpacker/MemGPT/tree/c6325feef6d9d2154c0445e317bcc06a7eb27665/memgpt/functions/schema_generator.py) with few edits
 - The base function set has been lifted from [here](https://github.com/cpacker/MemGPT/tree/c6325feef6d9d2154c0445e317bcc06a7eb27665/memgpt/functions/function_sets/base.py) with few edits
+- The writing of some code in this repository has been assisted by AI

 ## TODO
 - Finish up auto install script, get better tts solution